PLPAcademy/day-3-assignment-Adebrayoh/README.md

 What is the purpose of setting a root password during MySQL installation?

 A) To create a user account for your MySQL server
-B) To secure your MySQL installation with a super-secret password
+// B) To secure your MySQL installation with a super-secret password // this is the answer
 C) To activate MySQL Workbench
 D) To allow multiple users to access MySQL

 How do you begin managing your database after installing MySQL?

 A) Start by installing additional plugins
-B) Launch MySQL Workbench and connect to your MySQL Server
+// B) Launch MySQL Workbench and connect to your MySQL Server // this is the answer
 C) Run mysqladmin start in the terminal
 D) Restart your computer to activate MySQL